nimashkithmal/NKmoviehub/README.md

 ### For Users
 - **Register/Login**: Create an account or sign in to access full features
 - **Browse Movies**: View all available movies with advanced search and filters
+- **Browse TV Shows**: Explore TV shows with episode management
-- **Search & Filter**: Search by movie title, filter by genre and year
+- **Search & Filter**: Search by title, filter by genre and year for movies/TV shows
-- **Rate Movies**: Give ratings and leave reviews for movies you've watched
+- **Rate Content**: Give 1-5 star ratings and leave reviews for movies and TV shows
+- **Watch Content**: Access movie players and TV show episodes
 - **Contact Support**: Send inquiries and messages through the contact form

 ### For Admins
 - **Admin Dashboard**: Access comprehensive admin panel at `/admin`
 - **User Management**: View and manage all registered users
 - **Movie Management**: Add, edit, and remove movies from the database
+- **TV Show Management**: Add, edit, and remove TV shows with episode management
+- **Content Upload**: Upload images for movies and TV shows via Cloudinary
 - **Contact Management**: View, reply to, and manage user inquiries
 - **Email Integration**: Send automated replies to user contacts
 - **Statistics**: View contact statistics and system metrics